henriklovhaug/md-tui/README.md

 ## Configuration

 The program checks the file `~/.config/mdt/config.toml` at startup.
 The following parameters and their defaults is written below.
+Setting color string to `""` will not remove it, but leave it as default.
+To remove colors, set it to `reset`.

 ```toml
 # General settings